sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-10-Complete-Los-Cabos-Real-Estate-Buyers-Guide-5-Essential-Questions-Before-Purchasing-Property-in-Mexico.md

 "It was so easy," Janet said at closing.
 "We knew exactly what we wanted in Los Cabos real estate, so when we saw it, the decision was obvious."

 **The difference is that Michael and Janet did the preparation work BEFORE they started looking at Mexico real estate.**

 ---

+## The 5 Costly Mistakes Unprepared Buyers Make

+Sarah's story is common, and she fell into five predictable traps.
+Based on my experience, these are the most costly mistakes foreign buyers, including American and Canadian, make when they are not properly prepared:

+1.  **Buying a Property, Not a Lifestyle:** They choose a home based on photos without clarifying how they actually want to live day-to-day.
+2.  **Ignoring the "All-In" Cost:** They focus on the list price and fail to budget for closing costs, taxes, and furnishing, which can add 10-15%.
+3.  **Choosing a Location in "Vacation Mode":** They pick an area that's fun for a one-week trip, but doesn't fit their long-term residence or investment goals.
+4.  **Having an Unfocused Wish List:** They haven't prioritized their "must-haves" vs. "nice-to-haves," leading to confusion and indecision.
+5.  **Starting the Property Search Too Early:** They look at listings before they are financially and mentally prepared to make a move, causing them to miss out on good opportunities.

+The good news is that every one of these mistakes is preventable.
+The five essential questions in this guide are the antidote, designed to give you the clarity and confidence to avoid these traps.

+---

+---